-It’s easy to forget about your curtains after you hang them, curtains are one of those household items you forget.
+It’s easy to forget about your curtains after you hang them.
 They’re just sitting there — why do you need to clean them?

 Why You Should Clean Your Curtains

-Curtains hide a lot of dust and grime in their folds.
-When left to their own devices, curtains slowly accumulate dust and debris, especially if they’re skipped during your weekly cleaning routine.
+Believe it or not, curtains hide a lot of dust and grime in their folds.
+When left to their own devices, curtains slowly accumulate dust and debris, especially if you skip them during your regular cleaning routine.

 Think about it.
-Every time you open and close your curtains or brush up against them as you walk by, it sends debris swirling around the room.
+Every time you open and close your curtains or brush up against them as you walk by, you send dust, pet dander or debris swirling around the room.
 And, dust and dirt land on your curtains whenever you open your windows.

-Curtains also absorb smells from around the house, especially in high-traffic areas like the kitchen or living room.
+Curtains also trap smells from around the house, especially in high-traffic areas like the kitchen or living room.
 Plus, if your curtains sit in the sun more often, they’ll be more susceptible to wear or damage.
-Without proper care, curtains will smell stale and discolor over time.
+Without proper care, curtains will smell stale and discolor quickly over time.

 Regularly cleaning your curtains keeps dust and debris to a minimum and extends the lifespan of your curtains.
 It can also help alleviate indoor allergies and improve air quality in your home.